 Why white space is the most underrated engagement hack

-LinkedIn tracks two distinct phases of attention.
-On-feed dwell measures how long your post is visible during scrolling, before someone clicks to expand.
-Post-click dwell measures how long they spend reading after clicking "See more."
-Both feed into the algorithm's decision about whether to distribute your content further.
+Dwell time is tied to how your post looks on screen.
+LinkedIn tracks two phases of attention.
+On-feed dwell is how long your post is visible during scrolling.
+Post-click dwell is how long they read after clicking "See more."
+Both feed the algorithm's decision about whether to distribute your content further.

 So how do you earn those 61+ seconds?
 You make the post easy to read.
 And that starts with white space.